 St. Augustine is shown lost in thought.
 His expression might be interpreted as an allusion to the vision he had of St. Jerome’s death, the subject of Ghirlandaio’s painting.

 I hope you’ve enjoyed my guide to Botticelli’s most famous paintings in Florence.
-You may enjoy these other guides to the best art in Italy:
+You may enjoy these other Italy travel guides and resources:

 - Best Museums in Florence